VCDS and OBD diagnostic device in the On-Board Diagnostics Shop

 Premium Support

 Unfortunately, I didn't have much time today to take care of the car, as I always have to go on trips on Sundays.
-However, I noticed that the car is now emitting more smoke, and the exhaust smells very strong.
-I was still able to record a video.
-I started both Passats when they were cold and let them warm up.
-Apart from the jump in injection timing, the read values are approximately the same.
+However, I noticed that the car is now emitting more smoke and the exhaust smells very strong.
+At least I was able to record a video.
+I started both Passats cold and let them warm up.
+Apart from the rough start of the fuel injection, the read-out values are quite similar.

 Description: